+Section III: Literature Review

+[Definitions and scope]

-Section III: Literature ReviewThe annotated outline below assumes that as part of the text dealing with the scope of the Desktop Study, within Section I, there will be clarification of the terms marine litter, marine debris, marine plastic pollution, macroplastics and microplastics.
+The annotated outline below assumes that as part of the text dealing with the scope of the Desktop Study, within Section I, there will be clarification of the terms marine plastic litter, marine plastic debris, marine plastic pollution, macroplastics, mesoplastics, microplastics and nanoplastics.
 That would ensure coherence of the content across the Desktop Study and how these terms are used and should be understood by the reader.
-GRID-Arendal could provide some suggestions on these but the experts in charge for Section I or the whole study may have already defined these terms as part of the work in defining the scope.
+GRID-Arendal could provide some suggestions on these but the experts in charge for Section I or the whole study may have already defined these terms.
 How the terms are used and defined could have a bearing on the title and content of the report and, it may therefore be desirable to discuss/clarify this with the whole group of experts.
 Below the term marine plastic pollution is used pending further clarification as it is generic enough to include the whole size spectra but specific enough to make it clear that the focus is directed towards particles of any size made mainly of plastic.
-Therefore, in every subsection information will be collected regarding macro, meso and microplastics.
-When the information is specific to a certain size group it will be clearly highlighted, specially if separation consideration would be required or advisable in terms of policy recommendations.
+Therefore, in every subsection, information will be collected regarding macro, meso and microplastics.
+When the information is specific to a certain size group, it will be mentioned, especially if separate consideration would be required or advisable in terms of policy recommendations.

+In addition, the scoping section of the desktop study should define the adequate geographic scope for it.
+GRID-Arendal has so far worked under the assumption that the core geographic area of this desktop study would be the marine areas within the geographical coverage of the Arctic Monitoring Assessment Programme (AMAP) as defined in AMAPs 1998 assessment report (Murray et al., 1998) and referred as Arctic marine areas from now on.
+On the Atlantic side this area includes Hudson Bay, the Labrador, Greenland and Norwegian Seas, the Fram Strait, the northernmost reaches of the North Atlantic offshore Greenland, Iceland and the Faroe Islands and any areas north of these.
+On the Pacific side includes the coastal areas of the Gulf of Alaska, including Prince Edward Sound and the Cook Inlet, the coastal waters of the Aleutian Islands and the whole of the Bering Sea.

+Because of the interconnectivity of the world oceans and the positive or slightly negative buoyancy of plastics, marine plastic pollution within the Arctic could, in theory, originate from virtually anywhere in the ocean and therefore we should consider the whole world as a potential source for plastic pollution in the Arctic.
+Of course, areas in the immediate vicinity of the Arctic marine areas should be considered as most likely potential source areas, especially the North Atlantic and the North Pacific.
+The input from these areas will be discussed in more detail within the “Pathways and Distribution” section.
+In addition, any other areas that are identifiable as regions of origin of the marine plastic pollution found within the Arctic marine areas should be considered.

+In turn marine plastic pollution found within the Arctic marine areas could theoretically originate from any point within the Arctic watershed when considering land-based sources of pollution and therefore the limit of the Arctic watershed should be used as the land boundary for the geographic scope of this Desktop Study.
+In this respect, we have defined the Arctic watershed as including the watersheds of the rivers flowing into the marine areas with the AMAP geographic area.